 Some scholars have suggested that when Akhenaten promoted the Aten, he may have been directly or indirectly promoting the worship of his father.
 It is certainly fair to say that Amenhotep III was associated with the Aten on his death, and he may have been considered to be the living incarnation of the Aten during the co-regency with Akhenaten that is proposed by some historians.
 Unfortunately, there is no firm evidence to support or contend the existence of a co-regency, and none to confirm whether Akhenaten was indeed raising his father above all the other gods of Egypt.
 It is interesting to note that while Akhenaten had the name of Amun removed from many of the statues of his father, he was always careful not to damage the images themselves, merely their connection with that god.

 The reign of Amenhotep III saw the creation of a huge number of sculptures and other art works and there is no doubt that his craftsmen were extremely highly skilled.
-In particular, many of the statues of the king are masterpieces in their own right.
-In fact many of his statues are so beautiful that they were usurped by later kings.
+In particular, many of the statues of the king are masterpieces.
+In fact, many of his statues are so beautiful that they were usurped by later kings.
 With over 250 of his statues having been discovered and identified, Amenhotep III remains the subject of more statues than any other pharaoh.
 There are also many beautiful examples of statuary featuring the women of the royal household.

 Many noble families became very prosperous during his reign and so there was also a large increase in the number of statues created for private individuals and an increase in the number and quality of private tombs.